The Crabb Family: Transition

-The Crabb Family reunited for a Celebration Tour in November 2011 through February 2012, as well as a new album, Together Again, released February 7, 2012.

-The Crabb Family reunited for a sold out tour in early 2015, as they celebrated 20 years in Christian music.
+The Crabb Family reunited for their Celebration Tour which ran from November 2011 through February 2012.
+A new album, Together Again, was released on February 7, 2012.
+The Crabb Family went on a sold-out tour in early 2015, celebrating 20 years of being in Christian music.

 Kelly Bowling appeared as Nurse Kathy in the 2014 film Virtuous.

-Re-union album
+Reunion album

 On February 28, 2020, the family released their first album in eight years, entitled 20/20.